BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/sendhelp.md

 Example command:

 ```
-/sendhelp SomePlayer rules
+/sendhelp someplayer rules
 ```

-Example output for the admin running the command:
+Example output for the player running the command:

 ```
-[Admin] SERVER: Help topic rules were sent to SomePlayer by BobTheTank.
+[Admin] SERVER: Help topic rules was sent to SomePlayer by BobTheTank.
 ```

 And SomePlayer would see, for example: